WBBT's "Motown Christmas" will run at Sarasota Opera House

 SARASOTA — Westcoast Black Theatre Troupe invites the community to ring in the holidays with its exuberant musical revue, “A Motown Christmas.”

-The production was created by WBTT founder and artistic director Nate Jacobs and had its world premiere in 2015, with a repeat performance in 2017.
+The production was created by Nate Jacobs, WBTT founder and artistic director, and had its world premiere in 2015, with a repeat performance in 2017.

 The show features some favorite traditional carols as well as many original Christmas songs written and recorded by Motown’s most celebrated artists, such as The Jackson 5, The Supremes, The Temptations, Stevie Wonder, Smokey Robinson and Marvin Gaye.